seantzyy/CEPARCO-Integrating-Project/README.md

 # CEPARCO-Integrating-Project
 In Milestone 2, we were able to create the DFT and IDFT logic in C programming.
 In this final project update, we will discuss the last part of the project: the implementation of FWHT and IFWHT in CUDA.
-We also implemented FWHT & IFWHT in Matlab to compare the speed between Matlab and CUDA.
+We also implemented FWHT & IFWHT in Matlab as a Built-in function to compare the speed between Matlab and CUDA.

 ## Screenshots of Execution Time (in ms, average of 5 loops):